dhavalpur0hit/monkey-wiki/Infection-Monkey-and-AWS-Security-Hub.md

 [[images/security_hub/security-hub-logo-ink.png]]

+The integration will send _all_ Infection Monkey findings (typically low tens of findings) to the security hub at the end of a Monkey breach simulation.

 # Setup
 If the correct permissions have been set on the AWS IAM role of the Monkey Island machine (see [IAM roles and Infection Monkey](https://github.com/guardicore/monkey/wiki/Monkey-Island:-Running-the-monkey-on-AWS-EC2-instances)), then the Island will automatically export its findings to the AWS security hub.